 Those who are passively invested in the markets, usually experience a pretty bumpy ride.
 To visually showcase this, the charts below provide various ten-year results for the S&P 500.
 Each period starts at the beginning of a calendar year and extends out for a decade.
 The first ten-year period stretches from January 1998 to December 2007; the last one runs from January 2009 to December 2018.

 Source: Zephyr StyleADVISOR.
-All data based on historic performance of the S&P Total Return Index and the Swan DRS SMA Select Composite.
-Prior performance is not a guarantee of future results.
+All data based on historical performance of the S&P Total Return Index.